fm4dd/security/smbscan/readme.md

 #### Notes:

-The pprogram's .java source code file needs to be compiled into Java bytecode before it can be used, i.e. by calling:  _javac -cp .:../dist/jcifs.jar smbscan.java_.
+The program's .java source code file needs to be compiled into Java bytecode before it can be used, i.e. by calling:  _javac -cp .:../dist/jcifs.jar smbscan.java_.